 6. Your back feels better

-By improving your posture you're doing your back a favour.
+By improving your posture you're doing your back a favor.
 And in today's world, who wouldn't want to do that?
 Thanks to increased numbers of desk jobs, more and more people complain about back pain or are already experiencing postural problems in their younger years.
 Imagine you're out and about in robust hiking boots, modern platform shoes or stilettos.
 What do all those shoes, which are completely different to each other, make you think of?
 Right, your back!

 Heavy, thickly padded or high-heeled shoes are not exactly gentle on the back.
 With light-weight minimal shoes it’s the complete opposite.
 By strengthening the Achilles tendon and at the same time exercising the tendons in the sole of the foot, you take the pressure off your spine and experience back problems less frequently.
 Muscle tension decreases.